 What have been their greatest frustrations regarding the issues the product solves?
 For example, if your client manufactures car seats, what frustrations have customers had with child safety seating?
 What frustrations have they had with transporting their children?

-As you can probably tell, a lot of these questions lend themselves to an open-ended question style.
-(As opposed to multiple choice or yes/no.) Open-ended questions yield more detailed answers that take longer to go through, but that can be very valuable.
+As you can probably tell, a lot of these questions lend themselves to an open-ended question style compared to multiple choice or yes/no. Open-ended questions yield more detailed answers that take longer to go through, but that can be very valuable.

 When you’re writing your survey, be sure to keep it short.
 It’s hard enough to get people to spend their valuable time answering questions for your benefit.
-If you surprise them with a long and tedious survey, people are going to drop off before completion and maybe even start feeling negative about your client (since the survey will be coming from your client, after all).
+If you surprise them with a long and tedious survey, people are going to drop off before completion and maybe even start feeling negative about your client.

 Along those same lines, be sure not to ask unnecessary questions.
 Just like when you write copy, everything in your survey should have an important purpose.
 If not, lose it.